Giants vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- San Francisco has a record of 3-5 in games where oddsmakers have it as underdogs of at least +135 on the moneyline.
+- San Francisco is 6-8 this season when entering a game as the underdog by +125 or more on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Giants have a 42.6% chance of pulling out a win.
+- The Giants have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

-- San Francisco and its opponents have hit the over in 53 of its 126 games with a total this season.
+- So far this season, San Francisco and its opponents have hit the over in 53 of its 127 games with a total.

-- The Giants have an against the spread mark of 4-8-0 in 12 games with a line this season.
+- In 12 games with a line this season, the Giants have a mark of 4-8-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!